Vladimir London – the Drawing Academy founder

 My biggest passion is to share the knowledge and experience and be useful to other people who follow my path toward success in fine art.
 I like helping others.
 The comprehension that my personal example and valuable resources create for students, helping them to achieve success in fine art, fascinates me and gives me a sense of self-fulfilment and satisfaction.

-You are very welcome toor visit educational websites, which provide valuable information on how to become successful in fine art, and how to improve your painting and drawing skills.
+You are very welcome to sign up for my free fine art newsletter or visit educational websites, which provide valuable information on how to become successful in fine art, and how to improve your painting and drawing skills.
 If you do so, I am promising to send you some e-mails in the future.
 When e-mails from me hit your mailbox I want to make sure you get the most valuable info, and I want you to believe that it comes from a reliable source.
 That means trusting me!

 I know beyond doubt that you would receive amazing and valuable information, advices and know-how on topics which interest you – how to become a successful fine artists, how to develop needed skills of traditional oil painting and drawing, how to build your personal fine art brand, how to market yourself on the contemporary art marketplace, and how to benefit financially from your art on new emerging markets in digital era.